Collection Management Policy

 Rules of Behavior Policy

-- Non-messy snacks and covered beverages are allowed in designated areas of the library.
+Non-messy snacks and covered beverages are allowed.
 Please properly dispose of wrappers, bottles and other trash in the designated containers available throughout the library.

 Safety and Code of Conduct